cjerry1243/DeepBeliefNet/README.md

 # DeepBeliefNet
-Pre-training a deep neural networks by rbms, and use backprpogation for acoustic number classifications.
+Pre-training a deep neural networks by rbms, and use backprpogation for spoken digit classification.

 ## To Start